 10. Adrian Mutu (2003)

-Few could argue with Mutu’s inclusion on the 2003 Ballon d’Or shortlist at the time.
-At Parma, the Romanian had forged one of Europe’s most clinical striking partnerships with Adriano, and his very early form for Chelsea (four goals in three games) suggested even greater things ahead.
+At the time, few could argue with Mutu’s inclusion on the 2003 Ballon d’Or shortlist.
+At Parma, the Romanian had forged one of Europe’s most clinical striking partnerships with Brazilian sharp-shooter Adriano, and his early form for Chelsea (four goals in three matches) suggested even better things lay ahead.

-They weren't, of course.
-Failing a drug test for a certain white substance, and subsequent moves to Juventus and Fiorentina – both culprits in the 2006 Calciopoli scandal – ensured that Mutu’s name will always be more synonymous with sin rather than scoring.
+They didn’t.
+Failing a drug test for cocaine and subsequent moves to Juventus and Fiorentina – both culprits in the 2006 Calciopoli scandal – ensured Mutu’s name will always be more synonymous with controversy than on-field glory.

 9. Neville Southall (1988)

 It’s hard to disagree with Neville Southall’s selection during his Everton heyday – only Liverpool conceded fewer top-flight goals in 1987/88.
 To a modern football audience more accustomed to prancing sweeper-keepers, however, it's easy to forget that the Merseyside favourite was once legitimately among the world's finest goalkeepers.

 The Welsh shot-stopper, who has recently reinvented himself as the sport’s most woke Twitter user, lined up alongside fellow keepers Michel Preud’homme, Rinat Dasayev and Walter Zenga on the 1988 list.
 Sadly Southall only picked up a single vote as a pesky striker – Marco van Basten – got his hands on the award.

 Despite the fact they were relegated from the First Division after winning just five of their 38 games, Derby found themselves harbouring an unfashionable contender for the title of Europe's best footballer.